hirosystems/stacks-subnets/docs/getting-started.md

 #### Transfer NFT script

-This script calls the NFT's `transfer` function in the subnet to move it from one principal to another.
-It takes one argument, to specify the nonce.
+To demonstrate some subnet transactions, we'll want to transfer an NFT from one user to another.
+We'll write another script to invoke the NFT's `transfer` function in the subnet.
+Again, this script takes just one argument: the user's current account nonce.

 _transfer.js_